abelectronicsuk/ABElectronics_MicroPython_Libraries/ADCDifferentialPi/README.md

 To install the MicroPython Library use the Thonny Python IDE from https://thonny.org/

-Create a file for your chosen board and copy the contents of the python file in that board's directory.
-For example for the ADC Differential Pi create a new file in thonny called ADCDifferentialPi.py and copy contents from  ADCDifferentialPi.py into the new file and save it onto the Raspberry Pi Pico board.
+Create a file for your chosen board and copy the contents of the python file into that board's directory.
+For example for the ADC Differential Pi create a new file in Thonny called ADCDifferentialPi.py and copy contents from  ADCDifferentialPi.py into the new file and save it onto the Raspberry Pi Pico board.

 Create a second file where your main program will reside and import the board library at the top of the program.